MSc Teaching and Learning for Health ProfessionalsFind a programme

 |Part-time study available||Yes|

-This programme will help health professionals develop their teaching skills, with a modular unit structure that works towards a postgraduate certificate, postgraduate diploma or MSc.
-The programme emphasises practical application of educational methods and theory, along with the development of reflective, evidence-based practice.
+These programmes will help health professionals develop their teaching skills in studying for a postgraduate certificate, postgraduate diploma or MSc.
+These programmes emphasises practical application of educational methods and theory, along with the development of reflective, evidence-based practice.

 There is a positive, student-centred approach to teaching and learning.
 Interactive small-group teaching and the flexible, friendly support received by learners are among the many strengths of the programme, as well as the networking and contacts enjoyed by students in their future careers.